integrii/flaggy/README.md

 // make a variable for the version which will be set at build time var version = "unknown"

+// keep subcommands as globals so you can easily check if they were used later on var mySubcommand *flaggy.Subcommand

 func init() {
   // Set your program's name and description.
 These appear in help output.